Sagar-modelling/ML_Live_Class/README.md

 #to see utils as a pckage, just type python in the terminal
 import utils
-utils.__version__ #check utils package version
+utils.__version__ #check utils package version conda env export > environment.yml # To share the existing environment with the collabrators conda env create -f environment.yml
 ```